 "We don't want to see any extremes in any directions.
 I don't want to see plans to cut off the environmental protections, but I also don't want to see hundreds of acres of permanent crops die off.”

-While the governor was calling for water conservation across the state, he also quietly green-lighted water-intensive fracking projects to proceed in southern and central California without any reviews of the environmental impact of such work for the next year.
+While the governor was calling for water conservation across the state, he also quietly green-lighted water-intensive fracking projects to proceed in southern and central California without any reviews of the environmental impact of such work.

 98% of the drilling sites in the state are located in places of high or extreme water stress.